Bag valve mask: History

 The bag valve mask concept was developed in 1956 by the German engineer Holger Hesse and his partner, Danish anaesthetist Henning Ruben, following their initial work on a suction pump.
 Hesse's company was later renamed Ambu A/S, which has manufactured and marketed the device since 1956.
 An Ambu bag is a self-inflating bag resuscitator from Ambu A/S, which still manufactures and markets self-inflating bag resuscitators.

 Today there are several manufacturers of self-inflating bag resuscitators.
 Some, like the original Ambu bag, are durable and intended for reuse after thorough cleaning.
 Others are inexpensive and intended for single patient use.

 Initially produced in one size, BVMs are now available in sizes for use with infants, children or adults.

 Standard components

 Mask

-The BVM consists of a flexible air chamber (the "bag", roughly a foot in length), attached to a face mask via a shutter valve.
+The BVM consists of a flexible air chamber (the "bag", roughly 30 cm in length), attached to a face mask via a shutter valve.
 When the face mask is properly applied and the "bag" is squeezed, the device forces air through into the patient's lungs; when the bag is released, it self-inflates from its other end, drawing in either ambient air or a low pressure oxygen flow supplied by a regulated cylinder, while also allowing the patient's lungs to deflate to the ambient environment (not the bag) past the one way valve.